predomics/gpredomics/README.md

 ### beam

-- extendable_models: the maximum number of models per generation
+- method: exhaustive or extend, more details above
-- kmin: the number of features used in the initial population
+- kmin: the number of variables used in the initial population
-- kmax: the maximum number of features to consider in a single model; the feature count limit for the beam algorithm
+- kmax: the maximum number of variables to considere in a single model, the variable count limit for beam algorithm
-- nb_very_best_models: all features represented in these n models will be kept for the next generation
-- nb_best_models: these n models are used to compute feature importances at each generation and complement the very_best_models selected features
+- best_models_ci_alpha: alpha for the family of best model confidence interval based on the best fit.
+Smaller alpha, larger best_model range
-- features_importance_minimal_pct: the minimum prevalence percentage among best_models required for a feature to be kept for the next epoch
+- features_importance_minimal_pct: the minimum prevalence percentage among best_models required for a variable to be a features_to_keep for next epoch
+- very_best_models_pct: the percentage of best models where all variables are features_to_keep
+- extendable_models: the number of models to increment with each feature_to_keep in extend mode